divblox/divblox.github.io/global-functions.md

 You can add any custom classes to the project_classes.php script to make them globally available.

 The core project classes are:
-- **ProjectAccessManager**, which extends AccessManager as is responsible for managing access to components and objects, based on the currently logged in user
+- **ProjectAccessManager**, which extends AccessManager and is responsible for managing access to components and objects, based on the currently logged in user

-!>By default, compononent access is open to **ANY** user to allow the developer to get started quickly.
+!>By default, component access is open to **ANY** user to allow the developer to get started quickly.
 This should be removed as soon as possible to enforce proper security for your solution:
 ```php
 public static function getComponentAccess($AccountId = -1, $ComponentName = '') {